docker-java/docker-java/README.md

 ##### Docker Builder:

-To use Docker Builder, as described on page http://docs.docker.io/en/latest/use/builder/, user dockerClient.build(baseDir), where baseDir is a path to folder containing Dockerfile.
+To use Docker Builder, as described on page http://docs.docker.io/en/latest/use/builder/, user dockerClient.buildImageCmd(baseDir), where baseDir is a path to folder containing Dockerfile.

     File baseDir = new File("~/kpelykh/docker/netcat");